 "Did that machine just shriek like a teenage girl?"
 Andre asked with a baffled expression on his face.

-Jade bit back a sigh of relief.
+Jade bit back a sigh of relief when she realized that she wasn't simply imagining things.

 The back of the machine rattled and Jade watched as the entire sheet of metal that covered the back of the machine popped up and fell off, revealing an all too familiar head of brown hair.